-MUS:158 Civic Chorale 1.0 cr.
+MUS:158 Civic Chorale

 This course is designed to allow the choral groups to perform large scale choral works with orchestration and soloists.
 Enrollment may be with or without credit.
 Civic Chorale membership is open to any resident of the community without audition.
 (39.6 Lab Hrs.)